 This professional certificate program focuses on change and development at the organizational level.
 Constant technological, economic, political, and social change have become the norm, and dealing with the rapid pace of change is a challenge faced by almost all professionals around the world.
 This certificate can be valuable for corporate, community, government, military, and social and human services leaders.
 Students have the opportunity to study an important field of knowledge and develop valuable skills for creating and implementing successful change.
 Students can complete the certificate by attending classes on HPU's campus in Honolulu, through on-line distance learning, or with a combination of the two.
-Certificate candidates must complete the following courses:

-- OC Organizational Change and Development 6440 - OC Culture and Intervention Strategies 6442 - OC Change Leadership Models and Methods 6443 - OC Innovations and Creativity 6444
+OC 6440 Organizational Change and Development

+OC 6442 Culture and Intervention Strategies

+OC 6443 Change Leadership Models and Methods

+OC 6444 Innovations and Creativity